-SBC has issued its approval for the event after considering the safety, community effect and economic impact.
+SBC's approval process for the event is underway and will be considering the safety, community effect and economic impact.
 Our main aim for the event is to keep spectators, residents and competitors safe.
 The Emergency services will be involved with the event on the day to ensure everyone is safe, and the event could only continue with their ongoing support.

-Local businesses along the route have been contacted and the event discussed with the owners.
+Local businesses along the route will be contacted and the event discussed with the owners.
 We will work with affected businesses to assist them to promote their business to the public.

-Homes on the route have been sent updates detailing the timing of the closures, we ask residents to please keep hold of this information for reference.
+Homes on the route will be sent updates detailing the timing of the closures, we ask residents to please keep hold of this information for reference.
 Details are available on our website.

 The event organisers will continue to inform residents and business owners about the closures and are happy to answer any specific enquiries which may arise.